skuid/helm-value-store/README.md

   update      update a release in the release store version     print the version number

-Use "helm-value-store [command] --help" for more information about a command.
+Use "value-store [command] --help" for more information about a command.
 ```

 ## License